shopsys/shopsys/docs/model/introduction-to-model-architecture.md

 Domain is a sphere of knowledge or activity we build application logic around.
 The domain of Shopsys Framework is e-commerce.

+!!! note
-*Note: In Shopsys Framework, we also use the term domain for another concept which is an instance of eshop data accessible through an individual url address.
+    In Shopsys Framework, we also use the term domain for another concept which is an instance of eshop data accessible through an individual url address.
-You can read more about this meaning of a domain in [Domain, Multidomain, Multilanguage](../introduction/domain-multidomain-multilanguage.md).*
+    You can read more about this meaning of a domain in [Domain, Multidomain, Multilanguage](../introduction/domain-multidomain-multilanguage.md).

 Each domain has its logic which is the higher level rules for how objects of the domain model interact with one another.